-We understand construction!
-We have experience from site support to back office execution, and we walk every mile with our clients.
-Whether it's full service CFO/Controller engagements, helping to secure lending, providing project and full cycle accounting, bookkeeping or AR/AP and payroll, the Affinity team is there.
-We have advised builders and developers on every aspect of managing their business finances and understanding the risks inherent to the industry.
-Our team can provide you clarity on the bottom line, and the freedom to focus on the safe execution of your project.
+There are savings and efficiencies everywhere.
+Having the right mix makes a difference.
+Our team can get you the right help, in the right places at the right time.
+We can help to secure lending, provide project and full cycle accounting, bookkeeping, AR/AP, payroll, and much more.
+It comes down to what you need to be successful.
+We have advised builders, contractors, developers and realtors on every aspect of managing their business finances and understanding the risks inherent to the industry.
+Our team can provide you clarity on the bottom line, and the freedom to focus on the safe and profitable operation of your business.

 We Can Help!

-Job Costing - Whether you're an industrial, commercial or residential contractor, large or small, you need to know and understand your costs.
+Job Costing - Whether you're an industrial, commercial or residential contractor or developer, large or small, you need to know and understand your costs.
 Construction accounting and bookkeeping is unique, and we can provide the expertise to remove the noise and focus on what really matters.

 Accurate Reporting - Reports can light the way! many of our contractors face tight timelines, crashed schedules and hardline clients.
 Accurate and timely reporting can make the difference, whether coming in on schedule, making payroll or securing financing, we provide you the right information at the right time.